 Ducati made only 1,500 Desmosedici for general purchase.
 The Desmosedici RR (Racing Replica) was claimed to be the first true road replica of a MotoGP racing bike.
-The production cost of this bike is only $72,500 but after upgrading, it reaches to a price more than $200,000.
-Power wise, with the Ducati 989 cc v4 desmodromic engine, it is capable of producing a 200 HP.
+The production cost of this bike is only $72,500, but after upgrading, it reaches a price of more than $200,000.
+Power-wise, with the Ducati 989 cc v4 desmodromic engine, it is capable of producing 200 HP.

 7. Ecosse titanium Series FE Ti XX

-Engulfed with spectacular titanium chassis the FE Ti XX contain compelling all-titanium exhaust system, custom head pipes with internal ceramic coating, custom titanium mufflers with titanium inlet cone and titanium internal baffle moto GP Öhlins suspension (forks and shock) carbon-fiber wheels and bodywork insane dual-cam powerplant (supercharged), intercooled & fuel-injected.
-This is one of the fastest bikes in the world with a speed of 250 MPH.
+Engulfed with spectacular titanium chassis, the FE Ti XX contains a compelling all-titanium exhaust system, custom head pipes with internal ceramic coating, custom titanium mufflers with titanium inlet cone and titanium internal baffle moto GP Öhlins suspension (forks and shock) carbon-fiber wheels, and bodywork insane dual-cam powerplant (supercharged), intercooled & fuel-injected.
+This is one of the fastest bikes in the world, with a speed of 250 MPH.